Employment Arbitration Agreements

 Downsides of Arbitration

-To fully understand the downsides and disadvantages that arbitration can have on an employee's claim, it is important first to figure out what exactly arbitration is.
+Let's start with the definition of arbitration.
 If you have a complaint that will go through arbitration, it generally means that it will not be heard by a court or a jury.
 Instead, your complaint will be heard by a neutral third party, called the arbitrator (these are generally retired judges or attorneys).
 This person is hired (either individually or through an arbitration service) to hear both sides of the case and make a decision.
 Because you signed the employment arbitration agreement, the decision of the arbitrator is generally binding on both you and your employer.

-The last disadvantage is that arbitration decisions cannot, in general, be appealed or looked at a second time.
+- Disadvantage 3: Arbitration decisions cannot, in general, be appealed.
 This finality is very unlike court decisions that are routinely appealed to higher courts to take a second look at a case.
 Employees that do not like the results of arbitration, or think they are unfair, generally cannot get a higher authority to take a look.

 Upsides of Arbitration